-As part of establishing our local Champions Board where senior managers and young ieople will work together to improve outcomes, young ieople, elected members, people, elected members, members' of the Corporate Management Team and key orporate parents have taken orporate parents have taken in team building days.
+As part of establishing our local Champions Board where senior managers and young people will work together to improve outcomes, young people, elected members, members' of the Corporate Management Team and key corporate parents have taken corporate parents have taken part in team building days.
 These included a 'Taggart' themed murder mystery exercise in the west end of Glasgow and a 'Cook Off' event.

 A group of nine looked after young people were involved in 10 weekly sessions in drama and sound production led in partnership with the Citizens Theatre.

-Using their own script and soundtrack, they performed at the Corporate Parenting Training Event and launch of the Champions Board.
-This was a powerful way of communicating what is important to them and how their corporate parents could help them to overcome challenges they might be facing We want our care experienced young people to have say on all our future plans.
+Using their own script and soundtrack, they performed at the Corporate Parenting Training Event and launch of the Champions

+Board.
+This was a powerful way of communicating what is important to them and how their corporate parents could help them to overcome challenges they might be facing

+We want our care experienced young people to have say on all our future plans.
 In 2016/17 we had a group of our Champions Board young people involved in the development of our Children's Services plan.
 They gave us very clear messages about what they felt would need to be included in the plan.
 Our participation group has worked hard on developing vision and mission statements within our children services plan to ensure care experienced young people are at the heart of all policy.

-It is important for children and young people in East Renfrewshire to have a home where they feel wanted and safe East Renfrewshire believes that all children and young people are ambitious and we will inspire them to achieve
+It is important for children and young people in East Renfrewshire to have a home where they feel wanted and safe We will unite families with their community to ensure all children and young people are valued